How to Convert Israeli Bank Statements to Excel

 3. Use Hebrew-capable extraction when the source is PDF-first, the export is HTML that still needs normalization, the rows mix Hebrew and English, or the output must be reliable enough for bookkeeping and downstream systems.

-A tool built for this workflow should support bank statements, preserve Hebrew and other right-to-left scripts, and export structured XLSX, CSV, or JSON.
-Invoice Data Extraction does that, which makes AI data extraction for Hebrew bank statements and invoices more relevant here than a generic converter page that never addresses mixed-direction transaction data.
-If your team needs the same process every month, the companion guide on automating Hebrew bank statement extraction in an API workflow is the right next read, but the core decision still starts with whether the extracted rows stay intact.
+For repeated finance work, the deciding question is not whether a tool opens the file.
+It is whether the output preserves transaction structure well enough that you can trust the rows afterward.
+A workflow built for this job should support bank statements, preserve Hebrew and other right-to-left scripts, and export structured XLSX, CSV, or JSON.
+Invoice Data Extraction does that for teams that need AI data extraction for Hebrew bank statements and invoices.
+For monthly automation, the companion guide on automating Hebrew bank statement extraction in an API workflow is the right next read.

 How to Produce a Clean XLSX or CSV for Bookkeeping Imports